determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 The resource manager used to acquire resources.
 Defaults to ``agent``.

-If additional resource managers are defined (only for Kubernetes), the resource manager defined here, under the primary ``resource_manager`` key, is considered the default resource manager.
+For Kubernetes installations, if you define additional resource managers, the resource manager specified under the primary resource_manager key here is considered the default.

 ``name``
 ========

 Optional.
-The resource manager name to use.
-Defaults to "default" if no name is specified.
+Specifies the resource manager's name.
+Defaults to default if no name is specified. or Kubernetes installations, if you specify additional resource managers, the names of all resource managers on the cluster must be unique.

 ``metadata``
 ============

 Optional.
-A place to store additional information on a resource manager, like the zone, region, location etc.
+Stores additional information about the resource manager, such as the zone, region, or location.

 ``type: agent``
 ===============